openvinotoolkit/openvino_notebooks/notebooks/ddcolor-image-colorization/README.md

 Image colorization is the process of adding color to grayscale images.
 Initially captured in black and white, these images are transformed into vibrant, lifelike representations by estimating RGB colors.
 This technology enhances both aesthetic appeal and perceptual quality.
 Historically, artists manually applied colors to monochromatic photographs, a painstaking task that could take up to a month for a single image.
 However, with advancements in information technology and the rise of deep neural networks, automated image colorization has become increasingly important.

 DDColor is one of the most progressive methods of image colorization in our days.
-It is a novel approach using dual decoders: a pixel decoder and a query-based color decoder, that stands out in its ability to produce photo-realistic colorizations, particularly in complex scenes with multiple objects and diverse contexts.
+It is a novel approach using dual decoders: a pixel decoder and a query-based color decoder, that stands out in its ability to produce photo-realistic colorization, particularly in complex scenes with multiple objects and diverse contexts.
 ![](https://github.com/piddnad/DDColor/raw/master/assets/network_arch.jpg)

-More details abput this approach can be found in original model [repository](https://github.com/piddnad/DDColor) and [paper](https://arxiv.org/abs/2212.11613).
+More details about this approach can be found in original model [repository](https://github.com/piddnad/DDColor) and [paper](https://arxiv.org/abs/2212.11613).

 In this tutorial we consider how to convert and run DDColor using OpenVINO.
 Additionally, we will demonstrate how to optimize this model using [NNCF](https://github.com/openvinotoolkit/nncf/).